 All of my books are rooted in Africa and the essence of this continent.
-Whether they are for very young readers, or for teenagers, they express my love of the landscape and the places that I care about and reflect the experiences I have shared with children here during the forty years since my family emigrated from Scotland.
+Whether they are for very young readers, or for teenagers, they express my love of the landscape and the places that I care about and reflect the experiences I have shared with children here during the fifty years since my family emigrated from Scotland.

 As a teacher, I was able to move around South Africa and experience first-hand the differences between the Western and Eastern Capes, the mountains of Natal and the beaches of the Wild Coast, the rural farming regions and the urban inner cities.
 After I married and became a full-time writer, I was privileged to work in Namibia during the transition to Independence and to be in South Africa prior to and during the first democratic elections here.